alberto-lazari/.dotfiles/readme.md

 git clone https://github.com/albertolazari/.dotfiles ~/.dotfiles
 ```

-Then run the [`install.sh`](install.sh) script that automatically creates the symlinks and sets up installed programs
+Then run the [`install`](install) script that automatically creates the symlinks and sets up installed programs

 `-h or --help` for usage and available options

 ## Custom setup
-Every optional program configuration is configured with a `program/setup.sh` script, that cares about installing the base configuration, along with custom plugins.
-This way, running the setup once, gets you a completely ready-to-use environment
+Every optional program configuration is configured with a `program/setup` script, that installs the base configuration, along with custom plugins